ampycloud 2.1.1 stars watch doi

 This has the following implications for ampycloud:

-• The scope of ampycloud will remain limited to the automatic processing of ceilometer hits.
-In particular, ampycloud does not process Vertical Visibility (VV) measurements.
+• The scope of ampycloud will remain limited to the automatic processing of cloud base hits derived using ceilometers.
+Furthermore, ampycloud does not process Vertical Visibility (VV) measurements.
 Depending on the ceilometer type, the user will need to decide how to treat VV hits before passing them to ampycloud, e.g. by removing them or by converting them to cloud base heights.

 • ampycloud can evidently be used for R&D work, but the code itself should not be seen as an R&D platform.